-Comparative Literature majors are invited to apply for the Edgar Rosenberg Travel Grant to support language study outside of the US during the 2018 calendar year.
-Professor Rosenberg was a devoted teacher who was passionate about foreign language study, and has generously provided the Department of Comparative Literature with an endowment that will allow us to award language study grants to undergraduate majors* on an annual basis, beginning this year.
-Students with an expected graduation date of December 2018 or later are eligible to apply, and may request funding to study any foreign language at any level.
-The application deadline is March 31.
+Comparative Literature majors are invited to apply for the Edgar Rosenberg Travel Grant to support language study outside of the US during the 2023 calendar year.
+Professor Rosenberg was a devoted teacher who was passionate about foreign language study, and has generously provided the Department of Comparative Literature with an endowment that will allow us to award language study grants to undergraduate majors.
+Students with an expected graduation date of December 2023 or later are eligible to apply, and may request funding to study any foreign language at any level.
+The application deadline is March 31, 2023.

 Please complete the application cover sheet for the Edgar Rosenberg Travel Grant and submit it with your application and faculty support letter.
 If you have any questions please feel free to send an inquiry to firstname.lastname@example.org.

 You must be a current Comparative Literature major, or plan to complete your major application prior to travel.
 Comparative Literature majors with an expected graduation date of December 2023 or later are eligible to apply.
 Language study may be in any foreign language, at any level, but must take place outside the continental United States.
 Funded language study must take place before the end of 2023.

 Students with a language study proposal that would require them to study in the continental United States may apply for alternate funding; please complete the same application, but indicate in your cover sheet that this is US-based study.

 - Shehryar Qazi, to study Arabic at Qasid Institute

 - Hui Aurora Yuan, to study German at Freie Universität Berlin